NicolasGuilloux/blade-shadow-beta/README.md

 ### Linux Mint

 No script is necessary for Linux Mint, but the extra package `gstreamer1.0-vaapi` is required.
 Install it with: `sudo apt install gstreamer1.0-vaapi` then install the vanilla Shadow Beta .deb file.

-### Solus

-**The Solus install script is not working yet.
-An updated version taking care of the extra dependencies will be available soon.
-Meanwhile, the AppImage works, and is the recommended solution.**

-See issues in this [gist](https://gist.github.com/Kabouik/f738c03f5dbb8a363870e4eddced3e54) or this [ticket](https://dev.solus-project.com/T6736) on dev-solus.org.

 # Acknowledgments